shaunmcglinchey/thingly/README.txt

 Thingy-node is a Node.js Express RESTful API backend for managing a list of to-do items.
-The project uses Node.js, ExpressJs, Mocha, Chai, and Expect.js.
+The project uses Node.js, ExpressJs for the back end and Mocha, Chai, and Expect.js for testing.

 Acknowledgements:
 Thingy-node was inspired by the following tutorials and resources: